Program OverviewPrinter Friendly

 - Once you successfully complete the Law Clerk program, you will have the opportunity to enter the one-year Paralegal graduate certificate program at Centennial College's The Business School.

-Qualified graduates of this Toronto Law Clerk program may be eligible to participate in an articulated program with select universities, institutes and professional associations.
+Qualified graduates of this Law Clerk program may be eligible to participate in an articulated program with select universities, institutes and professional associations.
 These partnerships will allow them to apply academic credit towards further study.
+Listed below are the credentials from partnering institutions that are available for this program.

 |Algoma University||Honours Bachelor of Arts, multiple majors|